 - Sprinkler System: Maintenance & repair of main pipes, valves, timers, connections

-- Plumbing: Water lines behind walls and under sinks, underground both sides and outside premises
+- Plumbing: Water lines behind walls and under sinks, underground both sides and outside premises, and water heater.

-- Garage Door: Opener.
-Track, core systems (sensors are Resident responsibility)
+- Garage Door: Track, core systems (sensors and remotes are Resident responsibility)

 - Exterior Decking: Structure where not damaged by Resident.